dataesr/ticket-office/README.md

 # Issues

-you might have issues with imap server if you start localy (especialy on work wifi), if needed, disable the function called : "fetchEmails"
+--you might have issues with imap server if you start localy (especialy on work wifi), if needed, disable the function called : "fetchEmails"

+--you also might have issues if you install a new dependencie, check if all dependencies are in package.json (especially in server)

 # Links